 As part of the challenge, we will be read books that cover everything from culture, language learning, general learning techniques, history, and more.
 Plus, we’ll be reading both in our native languages and target languages.

 If you’re at a more advanced level in your target language, feel free to read any or all of the books (not just the ones indicated as target language only) in the language that you’re learning.

 If you’re still just getting started, that’s okay, too!
 You can read along in your native language, discovering more about the cultures and histories tied to the language(s) that you’re learning, opting for lower level or graded readers for books in your target language.

 Please note that you don’t have to pick just one language for this challenge.
 If you’re learning multiple languages, feel free to mix and match.
 The challenge is pretty flexible.
 I’ve planned it this way so you can get the most learning possible out of it over this next year.

-11. November // A book written in your target language (originally, not a translation)
+Sep: A book in your target language (originally written in that language, not a translation)

 A Few Notes Regarding the Challenge:

 The challenge doesn’t have to focus on one language, if you are studying multiple languages (or have an interest in languages you’re not studying), feel free to go for books in or about those languages.

 You are absolutely welcome to read books of any level.
 Graded readers, children’s books, academic books or any other genre are acceptable for the challenges that require you to read in your target language(s).
 And for topics that indicate you read a children’s book, you can also explore YA (young adult).